 Ensuring you have a viable market will be the most important aspect of your business.
 Why go into business if there is no one to buy your product or service?
 This is a very important point and one that I have to elaborate because it is critical that you understand it's importance.
 Here it is...

-That is, find a market and than build your product or service into that market.
-A lot of people do this backwards.
-They find a product, than they try and find a market.
+That is, find a market and then build your product or service into that market.
+A lot of people do this backward.
+They find a product then they try and find a market.

 What if the market is already saturated?
 What if there is no market?
 What if the industry is declining?
 There's no sense in going through the expense and time of coming up with a product if you don't know if there is a market for the product.

 The trick is to look for a market in your particular field interest and find out what parts of it are not being met.
 Look for weaknesses in the market.
 Once you find the weakness, come up with a solution that will fill the needs of the target customer.

 Let me provide you with an example.
 I once had this client who worked with heating and cooling systems in boiler rooms.

 He worked at this profession for about 20 years.
 One day, he was sitting in the lunchroom and he heard some of his fellow employees and bosses complaining.

 They were complaining about the manual pressure measuring process involved with the boilers.
 They wished there was some way they could measure the pressure without having to do it manually.

 A light bulb went off in his head.
 He did a bit of research and found that these systems didn't have automatic pressure reading systems.
 He found a market with a common problem.

 All he had to do was give this market a solution.
 He did a preliminary assessment that included a market analysis and break even and found out that his idea could be very profitable.